 3. Royer R-10 Ribbon Microphone

-With a flat frequency response and a maximum SPL of 160dB, the Royer R-10 Ribbon Microphone is ideal for recording a variety of sounds.
+With a flat frequency response and a maximum SPL of 160dB, the Royer R-10 Ribbon Microphone is ideal for recording various sounds.

-You can even get up close to the microphone without any worry of overloading and sacrificing audio quality.
+You can get close to the microphone without worrying about overloading and sacrificing audio quality.

 - Has a flat frequency response and a maximum SPL of 160dB, making it perfect for vocal and instrumental recording